UoA-eResearch/vmhandbook/_doc/compute/vmware/ie-proxy.md

 ---
 title:  "Set up Internet connection via the UoA proxy server"
-categories: windows admin user howto
+categories: vmware windows admin howto
 ---

 For security reasons Windows VMs by default don't have access to the Internet.
 To set up Internet access follow the next steps to configure the proxy server: